Manuel-Rw/sweetforms/README.md

   const {success, formData, ShowFeedback } = result
   // ...
 Do some stuff here

-  // showFeedback method allow you to display a feedback popup after processing the form content if needed ShowFeedback({success: true, title: "Form completed !", text: "", timer: 3000}) })
+  // ShowFeedback method allow you to display a feedback popup after processing the form content if needed ShowFeedback({success: true, title: "Form completed !", text: "", timer: 3000}) })
 ```